latex3/unicode-data/README.md

 the nature of codepoints in Unicode.
 These data files are machine-readable but large.
-Here, a script is provided to extract the relevant information for setting up case and character class data in TeX in a format that is format-neutral and rapdily parsable.
+Here, a script is provided to extract the relevant information for setting up case and character class data in TeX in a format that is format-neutral and rapidly parsable.

 The extracted data is in two files: